flaviaouyang/flaviaouyang/README.md

 - Django
 <br />
 <blockquote>
 Want to know more about me?
-Check out my [portfolio](https://flaviaouyang.github.io/portfolio-site/) here
+Check out my <a href="https://flaviaouyang.github.io/portfolio-site/">portfolio</a> here.
 <br />
   Don't be shy.
-Hit me up on [socials](https://twitter.com/FlaviaOuyang) and say hi.
+Hit me up on <a href="https://twitter.com/FlaviaOuyang">socials</a> and say hi.
 <br />
 Are you hiring?
 Or looking to work together?
-You can reach me at flavia.ouyang@mail.mcgill.ca
+Shoot me an <a href="mailto:flavia.ouyang@mail.mcgill.ca">email</a>.
 </blockquote>
 <br />